soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 ```

 `strOption` is a parser builder.
 It is a function that takes a combined
-*option modifiers* as argument, and returns a parser that will parse a string.
+*option modifiers* as an argument, and returns a parser that will parse a string.
 We can specify the type to be `FilePath` because `FilePath` is an
 alias to `String`.
 The parser builder describes how to parse the value,
 and the modifiers describe its properties, such as the flag name,